Life After Diagnosis

 - My political apathy– I really believe my generation and the generations to follow will be better informed about what can happen if you don’t vote than any other.

 - The habit of holding a strong opinion without knowing the entire argument – this is actually a pet peeve of mine.
-Every argument has nuances.
-Don’t stare so long at one side of the coin that you forget the other one.

 - The arrogance of youth – if a hard head makes for a soft ass, I must have sat on pillows for a good portion of my twenties – ’nuff said.